dmc5179/rhel-lightspeed-local/README.md

 sudo vim /etc/xdg/command-line-assistant/config.toml
 ```

+- If using an OpenShift Route
+enpoint = "http://ocp-route:80"  # Router exposes 80 which forwards to service 8000

+- Direct RHEL endpoint
 endpoint = "http://10.0.35.196:8000/" # This is the RHEL GPU server running the lightspeed pod

+- Disable SSL if needed
 verify_ssl = false # Since we are not using SSL in this case.
 Maybe could add in a cert on the rhel-lightspeed side?
 Unsure

 - Restart clad